 Deans will have until November 13 to nominate students to participate in the competition.
 Student self-registration will begin on November 13 and end on December 13.
 For further information on the application process, please visit the Application Process and Deadlines page.

 Is there a cost to participate?

 NO!
 Participation is free, but students are expected to travel to a regional competition site.
 Host schools/cities have been selected to be within driving distance to as many students as possible.
 Students should approach their institution about helping to cover travel costs.
 If schools are unwilling or unable to cover costs, NASPAA may be able to provide partial reimbursement for students.

 Is there a prize?

-Yes, there will be an excellent prize opportunity for the overall global willing team.
-Details will be forthcoming.
+Yes, there will be excellent prizes awarded to members of the global winning team.
+Details are forthcoming.

-This year’s topic is related to food security and the UN Sustainable Development Goal #2.
+This year’s topic is global health security and pandemics crisis management.
 No prior knowledge or focus in this area is required to compete.

 More questions?
 Please contact firstname.lastname@example.org